 Live a happier, healthier, easier life!
-I'm Toni Crotty, MA, CLC, CAMT, CRTh, CSTP.
-I help amazing people navigate overwhelming injuries, illness and life changes, while maintaining maximum energy, peace of mind, and personal power.
-I bring 20 years experience as a Transformational Wellness Coach and Energy Healer, practicing and teaching many Holistic Healing Arts.
-I will compassionately shepherd you through the challenges of life and death.
-Contact me for a friendly, free consultation.
+I'm Toni Astara Love, formerly Toni Crotty.
+I help amazing people navigate overwhelming injuries, illnesses, and life changes, while maintaining maximum energy, peace of mind, and personal power.
+Contact me for a friendly, free call exploring how I can use my 22 years of experience Coaching, Practicing, and Teaching Holistic Healing Arts to compassionately shepherd you through the challenges of life and death.
+Enjoy peaceful living in anxious times!

 Jin Shinjitzu, Accupressure, Crystal Therapy, Healing, Stress Relief